iambumblehead/scroungejs/README.md

  * Update an html-formatted file to include references to web application files.

  * Concatenate files.
-When an html file is updated, it will be be updated with references to the resulting concatenated or unconcatenated files.
+When an html file is updated, it will be updated with references to the resulting concatenated or unconcatenated files.

  * Timestamp files.
 Scroungejs will write files that have a timestamp in the filename.
 When an html file is updated, it will be updated with references to the resulting timestamped filenames. _Timestamped filenames ease development and deployment -no need to clear the browser cache to use the most recent file.
 An updated timestamp yields a unique filename and so a cached version of the file will not be used by a web browser._